The CCube reconstruction algorithm for the SoLid experiment: The CCube algorithm

 \section{The CCube algorithm}

 The purpose of the CCube algorithm (which stands for Clermont-Cube) is to perform a reverse engineering procedure and to transform the list of digitised MPPC readout into a list of cubes where physics interactions took place.
 Communication between the detection cubes and the MPPC is provided by the WLS fibres.
 Therefore, the fibres act as projectors from the cubes to the electronics.
 The projection is assumed to be linear with respect to the deposited energy.
 The detector planes are optically decoupled in the SoLid design, which means that only cubes in the same plane as the triggered fibres are considered.
 This simplifies the reconstruction problem from 3D to 2D.
 Finally, the CCube algorithm assesses the energy of a cube if and only if signals are received in at least one horizontal and one vertical direction.
 The typical number of cubes in a physics event is less than twenty.
 Therefore, the reconstruction algorithm deals only with a small subset of detector planes and within a plane with a small number of fibres.
+Hence, the selection of the algorithm to test is not \textit{a priori} limited by the CPU consumption constraint.
+However, optimisation of computational cost is further addressed in the design of the custom approach.
 An example of the reconstruction problem is sketched in Figure~\ref{fig:ccube}.

 Let us mathematically define the problem.
 By postulating a$_{ij}$ as the projector from cube \textit{j}\@ to MPPC \textit{i}\@, the readout value is calculated as follows:

 where 256 corresponds to the number of cubes in a plane.
 The number of projections is twice the sum of the number of cubes in rows and columns.
 It makes 64 projections and hence 64 equations for the SoLid geometry.
 These equations can be represented in a compact matrix form as: